SpatialArtifacts Tutorial

 Key Takeaways for Multi-Platform Usage:

-min_spots_HD = min_spots_visium × (55 / bin_size)²
+min_spots_HD = min_spots_visium × (55 / bin_size)² - Without scaling, artifacts will be incorrectly classified by size

 Morphological Framework: The same detection logic works across platforms, automatically adapting to different grid arrangements